muneebashafiq/Car-Price-Prediction-ML-Model/README.md

 **Results and Conclusion**
  - Achieved a prediction accuracy of 60.18% after rigorous model tuning and evaluation.

-This project not only provided insights into predicting car prices but also enhanced proficiency in data preprocessing, model selection, and performance evaluation set
+This project not only provided insights into predicting car prices but also enhanced proficiency in data preprocessing, model selection, and performance evaluation set.